alpyen/fpga-mediaplayer/README.md

-# Todos (in order)
+# Todos

-Stuff that needs to be done, may be incomplete.
+Stuff that needs to be done, may be incomplete and not in order.

 ## HDL
 - Conceptually layout entities and their tasks
   - How to control the device?
   - How to feed data?

-- Finalize media specification that can be fed from the FPGA
-  - Resolution
-  - "Color" depth
-  - framerate
-  - Sample Rate
+## Software
-  - "Sound" depth
+- Codec development

 # Project Goal